phetsims/vector-addition/doc/model.md

 The _Equation_ screen introduces the concepts of base vectors, equations, and coefficients.
 Like the _Explore 2D_ and _Lab_ screens, it has Cartesian and polar "snap modes" that determine which vector quantities snap to integer values.

-The _Equation_ screen has a couple of difference in how the student manipulates vectors:
+The _Equation_ screen has a couple of differences in how the student manipulates vectors:
 * Vectors are pre-populated on the graph; the student does not add and remove vectors.
 * Vectors can be moved directly on the graph, but their other properties must be changed using spinners.